-Register with Morgan Associates and be privy to new properties as they are launched onto the market.
-Tell us about your must-haves and your preferences and we’ll send you alerts for any properties that meet your criteria.
+Register with Morgan Associates and be privy to new properties for sale as they are launched onto the Cheltenham market.
+Tell us about your must-haves and your preferences and we’ll send you alerts for any properties for sale that meet your criteria.
 Request a free valuation so you have an idea of what you can afford.

 Morgan Associates suggest you take two viewings at different times of day on a property you are considering offering on.
 This gives you an indication of what parking is like at different time of day and what it’s like during the school run amongst other things.

 Once you have decided on a property that’s right for you then make an offer, we’ll contact the vendor and negotiate a price and terms that both you and the vendor are happy with.
 There may be a period of negotiation before a price is agreed, but we’ll let you know as soon as any offer has been accepted.
-Morgan Associates understands communication at this stage is crucial, so we’ll keep you informed every step of the way.
+Morgan Associates understands that as estates agents, communication at this stage is crucial.
+We’ll keep you informed every step of the way.

 Both parties will be sent a Memorandum of Sale confirming the price, any special conditions negotiated, and the names and addresses of both parties’ solicitors.